 The dough first is mixed and kneaded using a stand mixer (I’ve had my artisan Kitchen Aid stand mixer for years and been loving it since then).
 Then it is transferred to a lightly floured surface and knead by hands for few more minutes.

-This dough is softer and more wet compared to other dough (such as this raisin cinnamon bread dough).
+This dough is softer and more wet compared to other dough (such as these raisin cinnamon bread dough, butter Parker house rolls).
 However, in my experience you will only need a minimum amount of extra flour to work with it.
 Or even none.

-Just like other leavening doughs, these kolaches need time to rest and rise during the proofing process.
+Just like other leavening doughs (honey dinner rolls, fluffy condensed milk bread), these kolaches need time to rest and rise during the proofing process.
 Since the dough has a lot of fat, it takes quite a lot of time for the dough to increase at least by half, or better yet double in size.

 All you need to do is to be patient and let the dough works it magic.
 And don’t rush the process.

 After the first proof, it is then shape into multiple small round balls for a second rise.